English | Español

 - Giving much more air time in what you say about what went well than about what you were unhappy about or would like to see changed.
 If you say “thank you” briefly and generally and then give a lengthy detailed description of what you think was wrong, don’t be surprised if someone ends up feeling unappreciated.

 - Taking lots of photos to help everyone enjoy good memories about the event after it’s over – but make sure the photos are fun rather than hurtful.
 Try to get them out quickly – but, soon or later, do be sure to get them out.
-Check first before sharing photos on Facebook or any public Internet site.
+Check first before sharing photos in social media or other online spaces.
 Make sure you have the permission of the individual, or, if a child is a minor, the child’s parents.

 - Offering to help plan the next event.
 Give your ideas for what might be fun to do.
-Rather than complaining, give specific suggestions about to do things in a better way and offer to help to make that happen.
+Rather than complaining, give specific suggestions about how to do things in a better way.
+Offer to help to make that happen.

-When people gather in a mutually respectful, safe, and joyful way, the time together can make a huge difference in creating deeper connections, developing stronger relationships, and having lasting memories that warm our hearts throughout our lives.
-I know that all these reminders and preparation can seem like a lot of work.
-However, in my experience with both personal and professional group dynamics, some groundwork on the front end can save a world of trouble on the back end.
-I hope you will try these ideas out and would love to hear your stories about what works and what doesn’t as well as any ideas you have for our healthy group dynamics book.
-Please email firstname.lastname@example.org
+When people gather in a mutually respectful, safe, and joyful way, the time together can make a huge difference in creating deeper connections, developing stronger relationships, and making lasting memories that warm our hearts throughout our lives.
+These reminders and preparation can seem like a lot of work.
+However, some groundwork on the front end can save a world of trouble on the back end.
+We hope you will try these ideas out and would love to hear your stories about what works and what doesn’t – as well as any ideas you have!
+We are always happy to hear from you at email@example.com.